DeepMicroscopy/timm_parameters/README.md

 - Selecting appropriate models based on resource constraints
 - Working with models having comparable parameters

----

-> Feel free to explore, contribute, or use this resource to streamline your model evaluation process.
+Feel free to explore, contribute, or use this resource to streamline your model evaluation process!